bhoover59/diurnals/README.md

 # diurnals
 ## About
 Input data frame to produce diurnal *hourly* trend.
+Error messages will occur for non-numeric values.
 1. DiurnalAvg()
    - Parameters
      - df = DataFrame with data to get diurnal trend